A bespoke training course that measurably increased facilitation skills.

 Impact and feedback

-9 in 10 respondents said they’d very strongly recommend the programme to colleagues.
 In two 6-month-later surveys, all respondents said the training had positively impacted meetings or calls they were responsible for.

 – A participant